lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 plane[rand_seat] = 'taken'
 ```

-Calling running the same code that was used to produce the last plot gives
+Running the same code that was used to produce the last plot gives

 ![]({{ site.baseurl }}/jupyter/meanprobvsplanesize-manyplanes-trulyrandom.png)